yasiryagi/helpdesk/README.md

 # Other Features and Tools

-This section covers other things you can do after [getting started](#get-started), that isn't a paid role as of now.
+This section covers other things you can do after [getting started](#get-started), that aren't paid roles at the moment.

 ## CLI
 The CLI tool is under development, but is already needed for the [Storage Lead](/roles/storage-lead) and can be useful for [Storage Providers](/roles/storage-providers).
 Go [here](/tools/cli) for more information and guides.